-The 5V LED fitted to the panel with a translucent green cliplite.
+The peak LED fitted to the panel with a translucent red cliplite.
 A two way Molex KK housing is used to make the connection to the LED device.
 This allows the LED to be removed easily.

 Both LEDs are wired to the board via flying wires.
 I twist the wires and cable tie them together to keep them neat.
-The cathode of the LED is connected to the round pad on the board.
+The cathode of the LED, in this case via black wire, is connected to the round pad on the board.